Sujan R. Chinoy: Ambassador to Japan

-He was the Indian Ambassador to Japan from 2015-2018.
+He was the Indian Ambassador to Japan from 2015 to 2018.
 He served as the Indian Ambassador to the Republic of the Marshall Islands.
 During his tenure, he facilitated visits by Prime Minister Narendra Modi to Japan in 2016 and 2018, as well as Prime Minister Shinzo Abe's visits to India in 2015 and 2017.
 He played a key role in advancing the India-Japan Special Strategic and Global Partnership.
 Significant developments occurred under his leadership, including the completion of the Shinkansen (Bullet Train/Mumbai Ahmedabad High-Speed Rail) project, the Civil Nuclear Cooperation Agreement, the establishment of Japanese vocational training centers in India (Japan India Institutes of Manufacturing, or "JIMs"), the integration of young Indian professionals into Japanese companies through Japan's Technical Intern Training Programme (TITP), and collaborations in various sectors such as healthcare, digital technologies, start-ups, agriculture, food processing, disaster risk reduction, space sciences, earth sciences, oceanography, and defense cooperation.

 During his term in Japan, India emerged as Japan's largest ODA partner, and Japan became one of the top three investors in the Indian economy with a presence in manufacturing, financial markets, acquisitions and mergers, logistics, and start-ups.
 Japan participated on key infrastructure projects in India, besides being linked to major flagship initiatives such as Smart City, Swachh Bharat (Clean India), Digital India, Start Up India, Ayushman Bharat National Health Protection Mission, etc.